mauriciopoppe/blog/site/content/notes/learning-japanese.md

 ```

 * **Reviewing mined vocabulary in Anki** - The 'Forgetting Curve' suggests that without review, you lose 70% of new vocabulary within 24 hours.
-  This is where Anki and its spaced repetition system helps, with Anki I can review a word just before I forget it.
+  This is where Anki and its spaced repetition system helps; with Anki, I can review a word just before I forget it.
 Moreover, the
-  word frequency data exported by Yomitan helps sort the list of words that I learn, therefore, I'm sure I'm learning words that really matter
+  word frequency data exported by Yomitan helps sort the list of words that I learn; therefore, I'm sure I'm learning words that really matter
-  in this stage of my learning process and not learning words that I'll rarely use.
+  at this stage of my learning process and not learning words that I'll rarely use.

 {{< figure src="https://raw.githubusercontent.com/mauriciopoppe/anki-decks/refs/heads/main/resources/kanji-mnemonic-after.png" caption="My Anki template with mnemonics generated by AI" imgStyle="max-height: 400px; width: auto;" >}}

 ## Visiting Japan in the future

 Another reason why I decided to learn Japanese is that I'm planning to visit Japan again.
-I enjoyed my stay there so much
+I enjoyed my stay there so much,
 and I miss it dearly!
 I'll leave this image here as motivation, reminding me of how happy I felt experiencing everything
 firsthand.